BIOS3010/Module-11-Genome-Assembly/01-Get_fastq_files.md

+NB!
+Every time you log on to the server you need to activate the pre-installed BIOS3010 software:
+`module use /home/BIOS3010/software/modules/all/:/opt/software/BIOS3010/modules/all/`

 # Download PacBio HiFi reads
 In these exercises we will download and inspect fastq-files from genome sequencing projects of SARS-CoV-2, just like we did in Module 10.
 However, this time we will use PacBio Hifi reads generated with the [HiFiViral SARS-CoV-2 kit](https://www.pacb.com/research-focus/microbiology/public-health/covid-19-sequencing-tools-and-resources/).
 You can work either on the analysis server or locally.
 If you work locally I highly recommend that you have `conda` and `git` installed.